Trygve Slagsvold Vedum: 2022

 On 21 September, Vedum welcomed debate about the interest rate jumps, but declined the Norwegian Confederation of Trade Unions's economic chief, Roger Bjørnstad's demand to talk to the Governor of the Central Bank about the issue.
 He stated: "I strongly disagree with Bjørnstad that I should whisper anything in the central bank governor's ear.
 We must have order and clear rules of the game.
 We have to look at the long lines: such an informal management dialogue would not create stability.
 There must be a wall between Norges Bank and us as politicians in day-to-day management".

 At an unexpected press conference held on 28 September, Vedum and prime minister Jonas Gahr Støre announced that the government would be taking in 33 billion NOK from the power producers and aquaculture industries.
-Vedum stated: "There is an enormous need to cover the state budget.
-Usually a government has 10-20 billion extra, but now we have the opposite.
-We could cut it, but we think it's wrong.
-Such extensive cuts would be completely wrong in the times we live in now.
-We could raise taxes for everyone.
-Then it would have been NOK 7,000 extra per Norwegian over the age of 16, and it would have been completely the wrong medicine".
-The aquaculture industry went out against the possibility of a basic interest tax for aquaculture and expressed that it would "shut off the lights along the coast".
+The announcement was heavily criticised and the aquaculture industry went out against the possibility of a basic interest tax for aquaculture and expressed that it would "shut off the lights along the coast".

 On 6 October, Vedum presented the government's state budget for 2023.

 Vedum met his European counterparts from the EU and EFTA countries in Brussels on 8 November.
 He also met with European Commissioner for Financial Stability Mairead McGuinness and European Commissioner for Economy Paolo Gentiloni, where he demanded changes in the EU rules for state aid and the practice of differentiated employer's contribution.
 He reasoned that the rules specifically effected companies in Northern Norway.

-On 7 December, Vedum stated that he was open to changing the previously mentioned basic interest tax on salmon, which would in return not require fishing companies to put their prices up for the stock exchange.